Graphene-based Nanomaterials for Electrochemical Energy Systems

 – Cells, Module and System characterization study

-Advanced Energy Systems and Microdevices Laboratory’s energy researches are focused on the new synthesis and characterization of nitrogen-doped graphene nanomaterials for electrochemical energy systems and industrial applications, including the nanoelectrode materials for batteries and non-platinum group metal catalysts for fuel cells and their applications.
+Advanced Energy Systems and Microdevices Laboratory’s energy researches are focused on the new synthesis and characterization of nitrogen-doped graphene nanomaterials for electrochemical energy systems and industrial applications, including the nanoelectrode materials for batteries (Li-ion and Solid State Batteries) and non-platinum group metal catalysts for fuel cells and electrolyzers (PEM, SOFC, Electrolyzer) and their applications.
 New graphene-based nanomaterials have a huge potential due to the very low raw material cost compared to other precious materials in many applications spanning from catalytic devices in filtering systems or petroleum processing systems to electrochemical systems such as fuel cells or metal-air batteries.
 The major research activities of the lab include 1) synthesizing new graphene-based nanomaterials for new energy systems from the sources of carbon materials (eg. Graphene) with the addition of nitrogen, transition metals, and porous materials to modify the characteristics and enhance the electrochemial performance of the synthesized nanomaterials, 2) characterizing the physical, chemical and electrochemical properties of the new synthesized catalysts by XPS, Raman, SEM, TEM, XRD, RRDE and electrochemical testing station, and 3) investigating the reaction mechanism of the new synthesized catalysts through experimental methods for a fundamental understanding of the reaction mechanism.
 We are getting research supports from or collaborating with Brookhaven National Laboratory- Center for Functional Nanomaterials (CFN), Princeton University – The Princeton Institute for the Science and Technology of Materials (PRISM), Rutgers XPS facility center, Montclair State University – Material Characterization Laboratory and NJIT Otto York Center for Material characterizations for a top-notch technology supports for characterizations.
 The research will provide a substantial pathway to the new cost-effective and fuel-efficient energy conversion system for the next generation energy society.

 Nano Biochip for disease detection, diagnosis and monitoring